10 Everyday Castor Oil Uses

 - Acne: You certainly don’t want granny at the school disco, but teenagers who suffer from acne will fine the scourge of acne can be treated by raiding her cupboard.
 Castor oil is rich in Ricinoleic acid, which fights off the acne-causing bacteria.

-- Moisturiser: Don’t believe the hype!
-You can have all the fancy bottles and celebrity endorsements but there’s no finer moisturiser than castor oil.
+- Moisturizer: Don’t believe the hype!
+You can have all the fancy bottles and celebrity endorsements but there’s no finer moisturizer than castor oil.
 Skin can be penetrated with ease by the high concentrated fatty acids which removes those pesky dry patches of skin.
 Only a little amount of castor oil is required for this purpose.
 So save your pennies and store some castor oil behind the stuff endorsed by Cheryl Cole etc.

 - Stretch Marks: Rubbing castor oil over the stretch marks on your stomach and thighs is highly effective.
 It can also be used to induce labour.